danvega/danvega-dev-nuxt/content/blog/2017/09/06/upgrade-new-angular-command-line-interface-cli-1-3-release.md

 published: true
 date: 2017-09-06T09:07:30-04:00
 tags: ['Angular']
-excerpt: "How to upgrade to the new Angular Command Line Interface (CLI) 1.3 release"
+description: "How to upgrade to the new Angular Command Line Interface (CLI) 1.3 release"
 cover: ./pexels-photo-247791-1024x562.png
 ---